pawelc/docs/toread_prob.md

 Geostatistics of extremes
-Pseudo-likelihood methods for the analysis of longitudinal binary data subject to nonignorable non-monotone missingness A robust pairwise likelihood method for incomplete longitudinal binary data arising in clusters
+Pseudo-likelihood methods for the analysis of longitudinal binary data subject to nonignorable non-monotone missingness A robust pairwise likelihood method for incomplete longitudinal binary data arising in clusters Variance reduction techniques for digital simulation EM algorithms for PCA and SPCA
+Rao-blackwellisation of sampling schemes
+Simulation (book)
+de Haan, L. and Ferreira, A. (2006) Extreme value theory.
+Springer Coles, S.G.
+(2001) An introduction to statistical modelling of extreme values.
+Springer.